The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 Responding to security notifications

 As a student, faculty, or staff member, you may at some point receive a security notice from the Information Security Office (ISO).
-Security notifications are sent via email and are generated by network security tools that search the campus network for systems compromised by hackers and computing devices with known security weaknesses.
+Security notifications are sent via email and are generated by security tools that search the campus network for systems compromised by hackers and computing devices with known security weaknesses.
 Outside reports of security problems may also initiate notifications.

 - A known vulnerability has been detected on your device (e.g., the device is running an unsupported operating system)